Retrieve nano-features over millimeter ranges!

 closed loop scanning & global sample coordinates

 Science and technology delve deeper and deeper into the nanoworld.
-In particular, scanning probe and confocal microscopy have been concerned with features on the nanoscale ever since its invention.
-Reliably scanning over tens of micrometers down to a few nm is easily achieved by using piezo based scanners.
+In particular, scanning probe & confocal microscopy have been concerned with features on the nanoscale ever since its invention.
+Reliably scanning over tens of micrometers range down to a few hundred nm is comparatively easily achieved by using piezo based scanners.

-The most useful new feature however is that since the FPSensor covers the full 5 mm x 5 mm range of the positioners, the scan widget now contains ‘global’ sample coordinates: usually, the maximum range accessible in closed loop mode is limited by the maximum range of the scanners.
-With our ultra-large range ANSx150 scanners, this is a massive 125 μm at cryogenic temperatures.
-Now, if the user wants to scan outside of this area, he can simply use the global sample coordinate system for navigation.
-To further facilitate this, any measured SPM images can simply be decorated onto the scan widget’s sample ‘canvas’ via drag-and-drop, where they are put at the measured coordinates.
+The most useful new features however is that since the FPSensor covers the full 5 mm x 5 mmm range of the positioners, the scan widget now contains ‘global’ sample coordinates: usually, the maximum range accessible in closed loop mode is limited by the maximum range of the scanners.
+If the user wants to scan outside of this area, he can simply use the global sample coordinate system for navigation.
+To further facilitate this, any measured SPM images can simply be decorated onto the scan widget’s sample ‘canvas’ via dragand- drop, where they are put exactly at the measured coordinates.
 Hence, a virtual map of the whole sample gradually evolves within the scan widget.